neurodesk/neurodeskedu/_sources/contribute/examples.md

 We welcome example notebooks that demonstrate how to use tools within Neurodesk.
 These notebooks serve as valuable learning resources and promote reproducible workflows across the neuroimaging community.

+Example notebooks are hosted in the <a href="https://github.com/neurodesk/neurodeskedu/tree/main/books/examples" target="_blank" rel="noopener">
+  `neurodesk/neurodeskedu:examples`
-Example notebooks are hosted in the [`neurodesk/neurodeskedu`](https://github.com/neurodesk/neurodeskedu) repository and are intended to be lightweight, self-contained, and easy to follow.
+</a> repository and are intended to be lightweight, self-contained, and easy to follow.

 ---
 # Contribute Example Notebooks